8 classic outdoor games worth dusting off

 This game can be used to teach kids how to obey instructions.
 Here, one player will play the “Mother” while other players line up a distance away facing the Mother.
 The Mother will now instruct each player to move in words like: “You may take 5 steps now”.
 Before the player moves, he must ask for permission by saying, “Mother, may I?” and the Mother will reply, “Yes, you may”.
 The Mother can also give a player instruction to go backward.
 Any player who refuses to obey the instruction or forgets to ask for permission before moving will be asked to return to the starting position.

 A player that is first to successfully reach the Mother becomes the leader.

-Games mentioned above are just some basic ideas to spend quality time with your children and teach them practical life skills.
+Games mentioned above are just some basic ideas to spend quality time with your family and teach kids practical life skills.
 And it’s also a great idea to ensure you pass these games down to the next generation just like they were passed down to our generation.
 It would be a shame if they were forgotten, don’t you think?